birjj/minecraft-classic-multiplayer/docs/using.md

     <img src="imgs/step1.png" alt="First step, showing the buttons to click" />
 </p>

 Second step is to set up the actual redirect rule.
-You should insert the following values:
+At the time of writing I am hosting a server on `https://mcc.jfagerberg.me`.
+To use it, you should insert the following values:

 <table>
     <tr>